Reducing Homelessness

 - High: Requires Supportive Housing - Affordable and permanent housing with embedded healthcare and support services.

-The Know By-Name List helps us to identify every person sleeping rough (on streets, in parks, tents, cars or temporary accommodation) in Brisbane, their needs and the support services required.
+The Know By-Name List (BNL) helps us to identify every person sleeping rough (on streets, in parks, tents, cars or temporary accommodation) in Brisbane, their needs and the support services required.

 • Brisbane By-Name List is a list of people experiencing homelessness in our community which can be updated in real time.
 Using information collected and shared with their consent, we can understand their homeless history, health, and housing needs.
 This enables us to better match housing solutions and identify relevant supports, particularly for the most vulnerable.
 This data is updated monthly, at minimum.